Soronn123/astronomy_website/README.md

-WebSite in local server on python with Djiango
+WebSite in local server on python with Flask